Stefafrontani/typescript_notes/README.md

 1. public: This method can be called any where, any time
 2. private: This method can only be called by other methods in the same class.
 No layer of security at all.
 3. protected: This method can be called by other methods in this class, or by other methods in child classes.

+Modiferies also works with values / properties of classes